hotpads/datarouter/datarouter-logging/README.md

 ### Static logging configuration

 To define a custom static logging configuration, you will need to extend `BaseLog4j2Configuration`.
-In the constructor of your implementation, you can define appenders and logger configuraations, or also use `registerParent` to inherit a configuration.
+In the constructor of your implementation, you can define appenders and logger configurations, or also use `registerParent` to inherit a configuration.

 ```java
 package io.datarouter.example;